Shailesh Thapa Chhetri

 On 26 December 2021, he attended the meeting of the Central Security Committee which was related to the upcoming National Assembly election and overall situation of law and order in the country.
 He attended an Interpol meeting at Turkey on 21 November 2021.

-Mr. Chhetri was succeeded by Dhiraj Pratap Singh as the I.G.P on 3rd May, 2022.
+Mr. Chhetri was succeeded by Dhiraj Pratap Singh as the Inspector General of Nepal Police on 3 May 2022.